essic/prez-why-fsharp/workshop/README.md

 __PLEASE NOTE:__ _If you change the name of the output file, you will need to adjust the project accordingly_

-## Let's code F# !
+## Let's code in F# !

 In this workshop, we will code a very simple __Time Tracker__ API, in order to demonstrate F# in a more realistic/practical context.

 In order to focus on the F# language and demonstrate its compatibility with C#, we will also use C#.

 This project implements the __[Functional Core/Imperative Shell architecture](https://www.kennethlange.com/functional-core-imperative-shell/)__ .

-In short it allows to separate _business constraints_ with _technical ones_ by getting rid of _side effects_ within the _business code_.
-This is not the focus of this workshop, so we won't get deeper into that.
+In short it allows to separate _business constraints_ from _technical ones_ by getting rid of _side effects_ within the _business code_

 The project structure is as follow:
 1. __src/ClockOrDie.WebApi__ which host the web api code, entirely in C#
    - The file __Controllers/ClockOrDieController.cs__ contains the API part which will call _F# adapters_.
-Those adapaters are written in F#
-   - The file __Controllers/CustomValidationFilter.cs__ contains some validation code on request input
-3. __src/ClockOrDie.Core__ which host the business code, entirely in F#
+   - The file __Controllers/CustomValidationFilter.cs__ contains some validation code on request input 2.__src/ClockOrDie.Core__ which host the business code, entirely in F#
-   - __Library.fs__ contains some example code use to demonstrate the usage of the _[FSI](https://docs.microsoft.com/en-us/dotnet/fsharp/tools/fsharp-interactive/)_
    - __Domain.fs__ contains the code which implement the business logic.
-As required in the architecture we chose, this code is 100% synchrone and is completely free from concerns of the outside world.
+As required in the architecture we chose, this code is 100% synchrone and free of side effects.
+Therefore it is completely free from concerns of the outside world.
-   - __Effects.fs__ infrastructure code needed to communicate with the outside world or to handle orther technical concerns.
-More on this during the workshop.
+   - __Effects.fs__ infrastructure code needed to communicate with the outside world with other technical concerns.
    - __Shell.fs__ code that will be use by the outside world to realise our use cases.
 More on this during the workshop.
-   - __Step**.fs__ those files, are what we use to do the workshop.

-### Step 01

-Using the [FSI](https://docs.microsoft.com/en-us/dotnet/fsharp/tools/fsharp-interactive/) of your favourite IDE complete methods in the file _Step01-SaveActivities.fsx_ in the _ClockOrDie.Core_.
-When all step have been completed, you can run the project, and using the swagger, you can call __admin/activities/{activity_name}__
+3.__src/ClockOrDie.Core.Tests__ which host a test project, entirely in F#, using Xunit & Unquote (for assertion)
+   - __ActivityDomainTests.fs__ is a set of unit failing tests.
+The workshop consists of passing those test green.